 UK People Finder services across the entire UK

 UK people finder.
-Finding old friends absent pals, an ex- love or indeed a first love, that’s what we do, across the entire country Extending to the Republic of Ireland and beyond.
+Finding old friends absent pals an ex-love, or indeed a first love, that’s what we do across the entire country.
+Extending further to the Republic of Ireland and beyond.

-It could be perhaps an old mate, or a staunch, trusted and devoted friend lost through the trickling sands of time.
+It could be perhaps searching for an old mate, or a staunch trusted and devoted old friend, someone lost through the trickling sands of time.

 Trace an ex-girl/boyfriend or former school teacher.

 UK People Finder are not in any way private detectives, debtor chasers, Bailiffs, or anything of a forensic nature.

 Our person tracing services are non-hostile and designed purely to reconnect you with an old friend from the past.
 Our people finding service offers a gentle touch.

 Finding people within the UK is what we are primarily focused on.
 Reconnecting you to people or friends who for whatever reason you lost touch with.